 The best predictor of success at Hamilton is your most recent academic work in a college setting.
 However, the secondary school record of every applicant is reviewed and will be considered.
-The longer a student has been in college, the less important the high school record and/or standardized testing becomes.
+The longer a student has been in college, the less important the high school record becomes.

 Do I need to schedule an interview?

 While a personal interview is not required, it is strongly recommended.
 The interview is informative for both the student and the admission committee.
 We encourage transfer students to interview on campus.
-Students who would like to interview but are unable to make it to campus can arrange a phone interview by contacting James Walsh (firstname.lastname@example.org
+Students who would like to interview but are unable to make it to campus can arrange a phone interview by contacting Chris Flores (firstname.lastname@example.org).

 Can transfer students live off-campus?